ssaid20/dotnet-pet-hotel/README.md

   - Create the controller
   - Create the relevant jest tests
   - Show all recent transactions in the react app.
-- Add a profile image to your pets (via internet URL) or a drop-down of available URLs.
+|x| Add a profile image to your pets (via internet URL) or a drop-down of available URLs.
 You'll need to add the field and migration for the new field.
 Consider Updating the tests to check that images make it!
 - Use the model validations returned from the server to highlight which fields have the validation error.
 Hint: The error coming back will often contain the field name, which will match the name of the element on the form.
 See sourdough bakery for examples (the React App already has plumbing for default validation message format).
 - Add the ability to edit pet names
 - Add the ability to edit pet owners' name, email address